alex-beckett/Hackmd-notes/A data availability and retrievability FAQ for Eric Wall.md

-# A data availability and retrievability FAQ for Eric Wall
+# A brief data availability and retrievability FAQ
-*This is a non-exhaustive list of questions that have come up in your discussions regarding data availability.*
+*This is a non-exhaustive list of questions that have come up in Eric Wall's discussions regarding data availability.*

 ### What is data availability?
 Data availability refers to the availability of transactions in a block that is appended to the tip of the chain.
 During consensus, validators download the block to verify its availability.
 If the block contains any transactions that are withheld by a validator, the block is unavailable and will be rejected as invalid.